hassio-addons/addon-wireguard/README.md

 However, the add-on will work as advertised!

 When this happens, the add-on falls back on a standalone instance of WireGuard running inside the add-on itself.
-This method has drawback in terms of performance.
+This method has drawbacks in terms of performance.

 In order to run WireGuard optimal, you should install WireGuard on your